abhinav-s-jindal/67P_sediment_transport_pathways/README.md

 - Particles ejected according to normalized erosion-based probabilities
 - Transport follows pre-computed ballistic trajectories (gravity only)

-### Convergence
+### Iterations

-Simulations run until relative change between iterations falls below 1% or maximum iteration count is reached.
+Simulations run for a user-specified number of iterations.

 ---